 Allison is a director and past-chair of Alberta Pulse Growers, current chair of Pulse Canada.
 She served as Canadian Chair of the International Year of Pulses 2016, and is currently chair of the Plant Protein Alliance of Alberta and a director with Protein Industries Canada and the Protein Highway initiative.

-Executive Vice President Stakeholder Relations and Chief Sustainability Officer for Nutrien
+Executive Vice President and Chief Human Resources and Administrative Officer for Nutrien

 Senior manager, Sustainability and Agriculture Lead, McDonald’s Canada